gear6io/ranger/CONTRIBUTING.md

 ## Community

-If you have questions, ideas, or just want to chat about Icebox, you can reach out via [GitHub Issues](https://github.com/TFMV/icebox/issues) or other channels that may be set up in the future (e.g., Discord, Slack).
+If you have questions, ideas, or just want to chat about the platform, you can reach out via [GitHub Issues](https://github.com/gear6io/ranger/issues) or other channels that may be set up in the future (e.g., Discord, Slack).

 We look forward to your contributions!